Leslie Dewart: Conscious communication and computers

 But many people are unclear about the difference between the activity and the contents of thought; they therefore assume that 'artificial intelligence' is possible, and are inspired to create it.
 My point is that their not knowing better facilitates their success.
 For instance, they analyse human speech and thought in order to recreate these processes electronically in computers.
 Now, if they took into account the assertiveness of speech and thought, they would realize that the threshold requirement for producing these is some sort of self-oriented causal process - in other words, the purposiveness that is found only in living entities - and would therefore deem impossible the creation of a machine with artificial intelligence.
 Their unawareness of this impossibility, however, holds a paradoxical advantage: speech and thought as they mistakenly conceive them are the kind that can be electronically reproduced.
 In the end they do not, to be sure, create a true counterpart of the human processes; but what they actually achieve is a marvel nonetheless, and multiplies immeasurably the power of human beings to bring about change.
 Now, why should 'artificial intelligence' be created?
 And for what ends should it be used once it is created?
 These questions are not likely to be adequately answered either by scientists who are so confused about themselves that they conceive the idea of creating it, nor by the equally perplexed, eager consumers of scientific technology who defer to them.

 (Cf. Evolution and Consciousness, pp. 307–08.)

-Dewart's books
+Books

 Dewart published five books during his career: